gabrielshanahan/gazer/README.md

 listing the results.
 It is written in Kotlin and Spring, built using Gradle, and can be started up via.
 Gradle tasks or in containers using `docker-compose`.

-This application was created purely for educational purposes and **should by no means be used in a production environment**.
+This application was created purely for educational purposes only and **should by no means be used in a production environment**.

+---
+---

 ## Get up and running
 Clone the repository and build the modules: